2019-ncovgroup/2019-nCoVdata/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Velocity: The AI- and HPC-enabled Lead Generation for SARS-CoV-2 Data Repository
+The AI- and HPC-enabled Lead Generation for SARS-CoV-2 Data Repository
 ===================

-The Velocity repository is for sharing data and models used and/or produced by the project.
+This repository is for sharing data and models used and/or produced by the project.
 These data will be updated regularly as the collaboration produces new results.
 Shared data are `located on the ALCF Petrel data store <https://app.globus.org/file-manager?origin_id=a386b552-6086-11ea-9688-0e56c063f437&origin_path=%2F>`_, from where they can be retrieved via Globus (**to request access, follow**